NvkAnirudh/Smile-Detection-using-CNN/README.md

 Dataset of SMILES was taken from https://github.com/hromi/SMILEsmileD

-The state-of-the-art CNN architecctures used to compare:
+The state-of-the-art CNN architectures used to compare:
 1) ResNet50
 2) VGG16
 3) ResNet152V2